Guest Party Members

 - Cosmic Plaything: This is a character that depends on not succumbing to the Wheaton Dice Curse.

-- Even with all of his failure to hit his enemies, he still uses his skills well and helps the party.
+- The Determinator: He is very impatient, and does not like to get off-track.
+It doesn't always end well but even with all of his failure to hit his enemies, he still uses his skills well and helps the party.

 - Nerves of Steel: He fears no opponent, and never backs down from a fight.